-The Chief Internal Auditor will have sufficient status to facilitate the effective discussion of audit strategies, plans, results and improvement plans with senior management in the organisation.
-The position of the Chief Internal Auditor in the management structure should reflect the influence he or she has on the control environment and he or she will not report or be managed at a lower organisational level than the corporate management team.
+The Code requires the Chief Internal Auditor to have sufficient status to facilitate the effective discussion of audit strategies, plans, results and improvement plans with senior management in the organisation.
+The Code also states that the position of the Chief Internal Auditor in the management structure should reflect the influence he or she has on the control environment and he or she will not report or be managed at a lower organisational level than the corporate management team.
+At Tonbridge & Malling Borough Council the Chief Internal Auditor reports operationally to the Director of Finance but also reports in their own name to the council's Management Team and Audit Committee and other Committees as required.

 All audit assignments will be the subject of formal reports.
 Draft reports will be sent to the manager responsible for the area under review, for agreement to the factual accuracy of findings.
-After agreement, the reports will be issued in accordance with Financial Procedure Rule 7.6 to the Chief Officer of the Service under review, with a copy sent to the Director of Finance.
-A copy of audit reports relating to Financial Services will be sent to the Chief Executive.
+After agreement, the reports will be issued in accordance with Financial Procedure Rule 7.6 to the Chief Officer of the Service under review, with a copy of all reports with a financial element sent to the Director of Finance.
+A copy of all audit reports finalised is sent to the Chief Executive.
 A copy of the report and working papers will retained in the Internal Audit Section and a copy will be sent to the authority's external auditors.